ANRGUSC/Jupiter/README.md

     scripts/build_push_circe.py --- Push CIRCE dockers only
     scripts/build push_profiler.py --- Push DRUPE dockers only
     scripts/build_push_wave.py --- Push WAVE dockers only
+    scripts/build_push_heft.py --- Push HEFT dockers only

 **However, before running any of these four script you should update the `jupiter_config `file with your own docker names as well as dockerhub username.
 DO NOT run the script without crosschecking the config file.**

-### Step 7 (Setup the Proxy)
+### Step 8 (Setup the Proxy)
 Now, you have to create a kubernetes proxy.
 You can do that by running the follwing command on a terminal.

     kubectl proxy -p 8080

-### Step 8 (Create the Namespaces)
+### Step 9 (Create the Namespaces)
-You need to create three difference namespaces in your Kubernetes cluster that will be dedicated to the profiler, WAVE, and CIRCE deployments, respectively.
+You need to create three difference namespaces in your Kubernetes cluster that will be dedicated to the network and resourse profilers (aka profilers), Execution Profilers (aka exec), WAVE, and CIRCE deployments, respectively.
 You can create these namespaces commands similar to the following:
 ```
      kubectl create namespace johndoe-circe
      kubectl create namespace johndoe-profiler
+     kubectl create namespace johndoe-mapper
-     kubectl create namespace johndoe-wave
+     kubectl create namespace johndoe-exec

 ```
 **You also need to change the respective lines in the `jupiter_config.py` file.**
 ```
     DEPLOYMENT_NAMESPACE    = 'johndoe-circe'
     PROFILER_NAMESPACE      = 'johndoe-profiler'
-    MAPPER_NAMESPACE          = 'johndoe-wave'
+    MAPPER_NAMESPACE        = 'johndoe-mapper'
+    EXEC_NAMESPACE          = 'johndoe-exec'

 ```

-### Step 9 (Run the Jupiter Orchestrator)
+### Step 10 (Run the Jupiter Orchestrator)
 Next, you can simply run:

     cd scripts/
     python3 k8s_jupiter_deploy.py

-### Step 9 (Alternate)
+### Step 10 (Alternate)

-If you do not want to use WAVE for the scheduler and design your own, you can do that by simply using the `static_assignment.py` and changing the `static_mapping` flag to `True`.
+If you do not want to use MAPPER and run your own custom mapping, you can do that by simply using the `static_assignment.py` and making `STATIC_MAPPING = 1` in the follwing line of the `jupiter_config.ini`

+    [CONFIG]
+        STATIC_MAPPING = 0
-To that you have to pipe your scheduling output to the static_assignment.py while conforming to the sample dag and sample schedule structure.
+Now, you have to pipe your scheduling output to the static_assignment.py while conforming to the sample dag and sample schedule structure.
 Then you can run,

     cd scripts/
     python3 k8s_jupiter_deploy.py

-### Step 10 (Interact With the DAG)
+### Step 11 (Interact With the DAG)

 Now you can interact with the pos using the kubernetes dashboard.
 To access it just pen up a browser on your local machine and go to